 As a services company, we believe our associates are our most important asset, which is why we invest in associate growth and development programs.
 We are focused on building a workplace where our people can do their best work and have access to the learning tools and resources they need to excel in their role, stay competitive and grow their skill set.
 We offer our associates modern, digital world-class learning platforms that help them learn anywhere, anytime on a wide range of topics including technology, professional and business-related themes.
 We continue to invest in new, cutting-edge learning platforms to elevate their learning experience.
 As a result, we have been successful in building a culture of continuous learning, with employees taking charge of their learning and development.
 In addition to our digital platforms, employees are also provided job-specific technical training when they are onboarded and during their professional journey as required.
-Our learning platforms are widely utilized with about 2.7 million learning assets completed in 2022 and have great learning effectiveness scores for satisfaction, skill improvement and application of learning on the job.
-We also ensure that our associates complete regulatory and compliance training on topics required based on their role and geography.
+Our learning platforms are widely utilized with about 2.7 million learning assets completed in 2022 and have great learning on topics required based on their role and geography.